Water Resources

 Springs

-Protection and restoration of Northwest Florida’s springs and associated systems are a continuing priority.
-Current activities, include restoration and protection projects for Williford Spring and Devil’s Hole Spring within the Econfina Creek Water Management Area (WMA), and within the Holmes Creek WMA (Washington County), assistance implementing agricultural best management practices (BMPs) for irrigation and fertilization and funding irrigation retrofits in the Jackson Blue Springs Basin (Jackson County), and enhanced monitoring and resource assessment for major systems District-wide.
+Protection and restoration of northwest Florida’s springs and associated systems are continuing priorities.
+Current activities include land acquisition, management, and restoration within the Econfina Creek and Holmes Creek water management areas (WMAs), assistance implementing agricultural best management practices (BMPs) for irrigation and fertilization and funding irrigation retrofits in the Jackson Blue Springs Basin (Jackson County), and enhanced monitoring and resource assessment for major spring systems District-wide.

 Surface Water Improvement and Management

 The Surface Water Improvement and Management (SWIM) program provides the planning framework-based on the District’s major riverine-estuarine watersheds-for addressing watershed protection and restoration.
-Implementation is accomplished through a variety of projects, including stormwater retrofits for water quality improvement and protection from flooding, wetland and aquatic habitat restoration, and resource assessments.
+Implementation is accomplished through a variety of projects in cooperation with local governments and stakeholders, including stormwater retrofits for water quality improvement and flood protection, wetland and aquatic habitat restoration, and resource assessments.

 Agriculture

-A focused effort of the District has been cooperative stormwater retrofit, water quality, and habitat restoration projects in the Apalachicola River and Bay and St. Andrew Bay watersheds.
-Specific efforts include financial support of a Mobile Irrigation Laboratory (MIL) in cooperation with Florida Department of Agriculture and Consumer Services (FDACS) and the Natural Resources Conservation Service (NRCS), cooperative funding with producers for agricultural BMPs within the Jackson Blue Spring groundwater contribution area, financial support for research and outreach on University of Florida’s Institute of Food and Agricultural Services (IFAS) Sod-Based Crop Rotation Program, restoration of Williford Springs and stormwater retrofit projects to improve water quality in St. Andrew Bay and Apalachicola Bay.
+The District works in partnership with the northwest Florida agricultural community to protect water and natural resources.
+Specific efforts include financial support of the Mobile Irrigation Laboratory (MIL) in cooperation with Florida Department of Agriculture and Consumer Services (FDACS) and the Natural Resources Conservation Service (NRCS), cooperative funding with producers for eligible agricultural cost-share practices and equipment within the Jackson Blue Spring and Chipola Groundwater Contribution Area (CGWCA), financial support for research and outreach for the on University of Florida’s Institute of Food and Agricultural Services (IFAS) Sod-Based Crop Rotation Program, and permitting and other technical assistance.

 Minimum Flows & Minimum Water Levels